Falconer distance problem on Riemannian manifolds: Introduction

 Several authors have studied this Riemannian version of Falconer’s conjecture.
 Eswarathasan--Iosevich--Taylor \cite{R11} and Iosevich--Taylor--Uriarte--Tuero \cite{R21} studied more general distance set problems via Fourier integral operators.
 Their results imply the same dimensional exponent, $\frac{d}{2}+\frac{1}{2}$, as Peres--Schlag for the Riemannian case.
 Using local smoothing estimates of Fourier integral operators, Iosevich and Liu \cite{R19} improved Peres and Schlag's results if the pins are not required to lie in the given set itself.
 Recently, Iosevich, Liu, and Xi \cite{xi2022} extended the result of Guth, Iosevich, Ou, and Wang \cite{guth2020} in $\mathbb R^2$ to general Riemannian surfaces.
 However, there have not been any improvements over the classical threshold $\frac{d}{2}+\frac{1}{2}$ in higher dimensional manifolds.

 {The primary purpose of this paper is to study the Falconer distance problem in higher-dimensional Riemannian manifolds.
-Our first result improves the best-known bounds for the Falconer problem on general higher-dimensional Riemannian manifolds.
+Our main result improves the best-known bounds for the Falconer problem on general higher-dimensional Riemannian manifolds.
+In particular, we generalize the results of Du--Iosevich--Ou--Wang-Zhang to the Riemannian setting.